 - The wheels can be a little too hard.

-- It’s not for larger riders; it can start to bend if you are much heavier than 180 pounds.
+- It’s not for larger riders; it can start to bend if you are much more massive than 180 pounds.

 4) POSITIV Team Complete Skateboard: Great Option for Young Peoples

-- This is a great board for a young beginner or an advanced skateboarder.
+- This is an excellent board for a young beginner or an advanced skateboarder.